Charges & Student Conduct Council Hearings

 4. Student Conduct Council Hearings shall be conducted by a Student Conduct Council according to the following guidelines except as provided by article IV (A) (6) below:

-- a.
-Student Conduct Council Hearings normally shall be conducted in private.
+a.
+Student Conduct Council Hearings normally shall be closed.

-- e.
+e.
 The Complainant and the Accused Student have the right to be assisted by an advisor they choose.
 The advisor must be a member of the College community and may not be an attorney.
-The Complainant and/or the Accused Student is responsible for presenting his or her own information, and therefore, advisors are not permitted to speak or to participate directly in any Student Conduct Council Hearing before a Student Conduct Council.
-A student should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the Student Conduct Council Hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.
+The Complainant and/or the Accused Student is responsible for presenting his or her own information, and therefore, advisers are not permitted to speak on behalf of the student or to participate directly in the Student Conduct Council Hearing.
+Advisers are welcome to confer with and communicate directly to the student they are advising anytime during the actual hearing proceeding.
+A student should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the Student Conduct Council Hearing because delays will not be allowed due to the scheduling conflicts of an advisor.